Stats derived from ESPNcricinfo statsguru.

 4 vs Ireland (W2, L2)

-If they play to the best of their potential in 2018, Bangladesh should be able to beat Sri Lanka, and even have an outside chance of catching West Indies cold in the opening match, which will be the only game in Group A to be played on the spin-friendly surface of Providence, Guyana.
+If they play to the peak of their potential in 2018, Bangladesh should be able to beat Sri Lanka, and even have an outside chance of catching West Indies cold in the opening match, which will be the only game in Group A to be played on the spin-friendly surface of Providence, Guyana.

 SQUAD: Salma Khatun (captain), Ayasha Rahman, Fahima Khatun, Fargana Hoque Pinky, Jahanara Alam, Khadija Tul Kubra, Lata Mondal, Nahida Akter, Nigar Sultana Joty, Panna Ghosh, Ritu Moni, Rumana Ahmed, Sanjida Islam, Shamima Sultana, Sharmin Akhter Supta